Audrius33/caseTech_task/README.md

 # Frontend Accordion Component with checkboxes

-React functional Accordion with the content and checkboxes wrapped in Accordion element, mapped from the array and produced items in the Accordion component.
+React functional Accordion with the content and checkboxes wrapped in Accordion component.
 The state of the accordion list is saved to localstorage using useState Hooks.
 No configuration is needed.
-The size of the script is 422Kb.

 ## My process